craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 #### Summarise

-Essentially for building the schema we turn...

-This graphql schema notation:
+Essentially for building the schema we turn this graphql schema notation:

 ```typescript
 type Book {